Susanna at her Bath

 Susanna at her Bath is an 1850 religious history painting by the Italian artist Francesco Hayez.
 It depicts the biblical figure of Susanna in a nude scene.
 Drawn from the story of Susanna and the Elders, it was a popular subject for artists from the Renaissance era onwards.
-Although Hayez does not depict the old men watching Sussana as she is bathing, their presence is suggest by her startled expression as she looks over her shoulder.
+Although Hayez does not depict the old men watching Susanna as she is bathing, their presence is suggested by her startled expression as she looks over her shoulder.

-Today the painting is in a private collection, but has been on display at the National Gallery in London.
+Today, the painting is in a private collection, but as of early 2026 was on loan to the National Gallery, London, where it was not on display.